Kottayam: Demographics

 As of 2001 India census, Kottayam Urban Agglomeration had a population of 172,878, while Kottayam district had a population of 1,974,551.
 The population of Kottayam municipality was 136,812.
 Males constituted 62% of the population and females 38%.
 Population growth in the district had a diminishing trend with a decadal population growth rate of 6.5% compared to 9.35% across the decade 1991–2000.
 Population growth in the municipality is due to migration for employment.
 Kottayam District is ranked first in literacy, with 95.9% literacy compared to 90.92% for Kerala State and 65.38% for India (2001 census).

 Scheduled Castes and Scheduled Tribes constituted 6.73% and 0.31% of the total population in Kottayam respectively.

-19,739 persons were engaged in work or business activity, including 14,282 males and 5,457 females.
-In the census survey, the worker is defined as a person who does business, job, service, cultivator or labour activity.
-Of total 19,739 working population, 90.17% were engaged in main work while 9.83% of total workers were engaged in marginal work.